Event-Triggered Polynomial Control for Trajectory Tracking by Unicycle Robots: Simulation and Experimental Results

-The design parameters for experiments were chosen so that ETC and ETPC have a similar $\epsilon_1^2$ ultimate bound on $V$.
+The design parameters for experiments were chosen so that ETC and ETPC have a similar $\bar{\epsilon}^2$ UU bound on $V$.
 In particular, the chosen parameters are $\gamma = 1$, $c_1 = 0.5$, $c_2 = 0.8$, $c_3 = 0.7$, and $\sigma = 0.9$.
+All quantities to be communicated are restricted to a precision of two decimal places.
 In our experiments, we use Transmission Control Protocol (TCP) which is an upper layer protocol to the Internet Protocol(IP).
 The size of each IP packet is fixed at $64$ Bytes, in which $46$ Bytes are reserved for data~\cite{rfc894}.
 For ETC, TTC$1$ and TTC$2$, the size of payload (actual intended message) is $4$ Bytes while it is $16$ Bytes for ETPC.
 A packet for tranmission is constructed by padding the actual payload to acheive the packet sizes required by the protocol.
-Thus, in comparison to ETC, TTC$1$, and TTC$2$, ETPC communicates a lot more information in a single packet less often without affecting communication overheads.
+Thus, in comparison to ETC, TTC$1$, and TTC$2$, ETPC communicates a lot more information in a single packet less often without affecting communication overheads in each packet.